AdyKalra/tech-landscape/README.md

 * Each of the areas below presents a capability, discusses how to implement it, and how to overcome common obstacles and answer the "How to Transform"

 #### 🔧 Technical
+* Requirements management, design and development services across a portfolio of applications and supporting frameworks.
+* Feasibility studies, time and cost estimates, and the establishment and implementation of new or revised applications systems and platforms
 <details>
 <summary>View Snapshot</summary>

-## Requirements management, design and development services across a portfolio of applications and supporting frameworks.

 #### The Big Picture
 |  Name |  Summary | Details  | Use cases |